The first day of any new job can be very overwhelming and it is important that as an employer you put your best foot forward for new employees.

 5. Get The Paperwork Done

-Planning ahead is key part of the on-boarding process, and ensuring that all the paperwork is complete and out of the way will help new employees be more productive more quickly.
+Planning ahead is key part of the employee onboarding process, and ensuring that all the paperwork is complete and out of the way will help new employees be more productive more quickly.

 To avoid making a new employee spend the entire morning filling out forms, if you can, try to keep the process quick.
 Consider using a paperless solution or emailing the employee the forms before their first day so they can familiarise themselves with the paperwork.